szilard/talks-main/README.md

 ### Physicists in data science / Intro to data science / Career tips

-In this talk in the "From the atoms to the stars" (Atomcsill) series at Eotvos University (where I obtained my PhD), I introduced college aspiring high school students to data science and I gave them some career advice.
+In this talk in the "From the atoms to the stars" (Atomcsill) series at Eotvos University (where I obtained my PhD long time ago), I introduced college aspiring high school students to data science and I gave them some career advice.
 The talk was in Hungarian, [video here](https://www.youtube.com/watch?v=-GU9YzNuOaY).

 ### Bonus: KDD conference invited talk